LarsingDash/BlockyEngine/README.md

 )
 ```

+Blocky Engine provides two components for loading prefabs from json.
+Both will add the gameObjects that are generated from the json as a child to the gameObject this component belongs to. `components/json/JsonLoader` will instantiate the json at the given filePath once on Start(). `components/json/JsonSaveAndLoader` will first take the json in the given filePath as it's initial state.
+If it doesn't exist already, this json will be cloned to an identical file in the given instancePath.
+This version will be used to save and load this instance's data on Start() and End().

 ## Custom Modules

 Currently, Blocky Engine only contains the Window Module (internally containing the Rendering Module) with a tight